aahancoc/tree_magic/README.md

 ## Compatibility

-Right now only Linux systems (or anything else that supports FreeDesktop.org standards) are fully supported.
-Other systems will only report "inode/directory", "text/plain", or "application/octet-stream".
-This is expected to be improved in the future.
+This has been tested using Rust Stable and Nightly on Windows 7 and OpenSUSE Tumbleweed Linux.

 All mime information and relation information is loaded from the Shared MIME-info Database as described at https://specifications.freedesktop.org/shared-mime-info-spec/shared-mime-info-spec-latest.html.
+If you beleive that this is not present on your system, turn off the `sys_fdo_magic` feature flag.

+This provides the most common file types, but it's still missing some of the more obscure types that libmagic would support.
+Expect this to improve.

 ### Architecture